dorotheapfeiffer/vmm-essdat/README.md

-# vmm-sdat
+# vmm-essdat

-VMM3a/SRS Data Analysis Tool: Analysis software for VMM3a data, recorded with the SRS or the ESS readout as PCAPNG file.
+VMM3a ESS Data Analysis Tool: Analysis software for VMM3a data, recorded with the ESS readout as PCAPNG file.
 From the PCAP file, a root tree with the hits and clusters is created.
 For more information about ROOT see [here](https://root.cern.ch/)

 ## Getting Started

 ### Which branch do I need?
-The main branch analyses PCAPNG files in the SRS or ESS data format.
+The main branch analyses PCAPNG files in ESS data format.
 PCAPNG files can be generated with Wireshark or tcdump.
-The SRS branch analyses PCAPNG files, or HDF5 files that have been created with the GdGEM pipeline of the ESS DAQ/event formation unit.
-The old SRS data format (offsets 0-31) and the new SRS data format (offsets -1 to 15) are supported.

 ### Prerequisites
 - Boost system library [find_package( Boost REQUIRED COMPONENTS system)]